 “Oh well, he couldn’t take leave from work.
 Thanks for helping me to take nice photos for him to see.”

-With all these surprised look and questions, it seems like solo-travelling is not as common as I’d initially thought?
-What do you think?
+With all these surprised look and questions, it seems like solo-travelling in Taiwan is not as common as I’d initially thought?
+Hmm…

 Is Solo-Travelling Safe?

-It is important that we have the presence of mind and remain vigilant especially if we are solo female traveler.
+It is important that we keep our presence of mind and remain vigilant especially if we are solo female travelers.
 I exercised caution from the country I chose (Taiwan is a safe country), to the places I stayed and visited.

 Places to Go